-We view the various components of compensation as related but distinct.
+We view the various components of compensation as related, but distinct.
 Although our compensation committee reviews each named executive officer's total compensation, we do not believe that significant compensation derived from one component of compensation should negate or reduce compensation from other components.
-We determine the appropriate level for each compensation component based on the performance of the employee (including any extraordinary performance), level of responsibility and commitment associated with the position and our business judgment and experience.
-In addition, our compensation decisions generally reflect our belief that employees with comparable levels of responsibility and performance deserve comparable compensation, and that employees with greater degree of responsibility and performance deserve greater compensation on a relative basis.
-Our compensation committee has not adopted any formal or informal policies or guidelines for allocating compensation between long-term and short-term compensation, between cash and non-cash compensation, or among different forms of non-cash compensation.
+We determine the appropriate level for each compensation component based on the performance of the employee (including any extraordinary performance), the level of responsibility and commitment associated with the position and our business judgment and experience.
+In addition, our compensation decisions generally reflect our belief that employees with comparable levels of responsibility and performance deserve comparable compensation, and that employees with a greater degree of responsibility and performance deserve greater compensation on a relative basis.
+Our compensation committee has not adopted any formal or informal policies or guidelines for allocating compensation between long-term and short term compensation, between cash and non-cash compensation, or among different forms of non-cash compensation.

 Our annual process of determining overall compensation for named executive officers begins with recommendations made by Mr. Littlefair, our President and Chief Executive Officer, to our compensation committee.
-In making his recommendation, Mr. Littlefair considers a number of factors, including the seniority of the individual, the functional role of the position, the level of the individual's responsibility, the individual's long-term commitment to our company, and the scarcity of individuals with similar skills.
-Acting with the recommendation from Mr. Littlefair, our compensation committee makes the final determination of compensation for our named executive officers.
+In making his recommendation, Mr. Littlefair considers a number of factors, including the seniority of the individual, the functional role of the position, the level of the individual's responsibility, the individual's performance and contribution to our overall business objectives, the individual's long-term commitment to our Company, and the scarcity of individuals with similar skills.
+Acting with the recommendation for Mr. Littlefair, our compensation committee makes the final determination of compensation for our named executive officers.
 The compensation committee determines the compensation of Mr. Littlefair also submits recommendations to the compensation committee regarding his own proposed compensation levels, which are taken under advisement by the committee.